Affiliate link

 A URL that contains a tracking parameter identifying you as the referrer, so the merchant can credit you a commission when the click converts to a sale.

-An affiliate link is just a normal product URL with an extra parameter — usually ?tag=, ?awinaffid=, ?clickref=, or similar — that identifies the publisher who sent the visitor.
+An affiliate link is a normal product URL with one extra ingredient: a tracking parameter that identifies the publisher who sent the visitor.
 When a buyer arrives via the link, the merchant's system reads the parameter, sets a cookie tied to that publisher, and credits any subsequent purchase within the cookie window.
+The mechanism is simple in theory and fragile in practice.

 Related terms